AhmedSalah339/person-reid-lib/README.md

         self.model_client = ModelClient
 ```

-It also initialises the net client and the model client which deals with the model

-The solver class inherits from TaskSolverBase which has the real functionality
+The solver class inherits from TaskSolverBase which has the real functionality lib/network/solver_factory/solverbase.py /

-lib/network/solver_factory/solverbase.py /

 The TaskSolverBase does some important things after initialisation

 # 1- sets the data manager
 # 2- sets the evaluator
+---
 The run function in this class is what is called to start the train-test task

 ```